Melting of floating ice cylinders in fresh and saline environments: Theoretical background

 \subsection{Morphological evolution: qualitative description}

 In this subsection we examine the evolution of the morphology and how it is affected by salinity in the background fluid.
 In the case of floating ice, in contact with air and (saline) water, the heat transfer mechanisms are radiation, conduction, and convection.
-We find radiation to be negligible\footnote{$\sigma(T_\text{air}^4-T_\text{ice}^4)S_\text{exposed}\approx$ \SI{1}{\watt}, while convective flows, estimated from $\frac{\mathcal{L}\rho_\text{ice}V_\text{cyl}}{t_\text{melt}}$, are $\mathcal{O}(10^2$ W)} compared to the other mechanisms.
-Measured at \SI{20}{\celsius}, the thermal conductivity of water is roughly 25 times higher than that of air.
-Hence, the conductive term in the heat balance is dominated by transfers with the water.
-On top of that, the convective motions of the liquid triggered by buoyancy differences reduce the extent of the thermal boundary layers, further increasing the heat transfer rate.
-In the freshwater case, both the meltwater and the cooled down surrounding water are denser than $\rho_\infty$, hence they sink, and while doing so they exchange heat with the cylinder, getting colder as they sink.
-The local meltrate depends on the temperature difference between the ice and the water, and is consequently decreases with depth.
+We find radiation to be negligible\footnote{{$\sigma(T_\text{room}^4-T_\text{ice}^4)S_\text{exposed}\approx$ \qty{1}{\watt}, while convective flows, estimated from $\frac{\mathcal{L}\rho_\text{ice}V_\text{cyl}}{t_\text{melt}}$, are $\mathcal{O}(10^2$ \unit{\watt})}} compared to the other mechanisms. {Measured at \qty{20}{\celsius}, the thermal diffusivity of air is more than 100 times higher than that of water, and the air's thermal conductivity is roughly 25 times smaller than that of water.
+These differences imply that the conductive term in the heat balance is dominated by transfers with the water.} On top of that, the convective motions of the liquid triggered by buoyancy differences reduce the extent of the thermal boundary layers, further increasing the heat transfer rate.
+In the freshwater case, both the meltwater and the cooled down surrounding water are denser than $\rho_\infty$, hence they sink, and while doing so they exchange heat with the cylinder, getting colder as they sink. {The local melt rate depends on the temperature gradient between the ice and the water, and is consequently decreases with depth.}